What is a Sound Bath?

 What are the benefits of a sound bath?

-• A reduction of stress and anxiety levels
+• Reduce stress and anxiety levels

-• Lower heart rate levels
+• Lower the heart rate

-• Increased energy levels
+• Increase energy levels

-• Induced state of meditation
+• Put the recipient into an induced state of meditation

-• The unlocking of emotions
+• Unlock of emotions

-• Reduced muscle tension
+• Reduce muscle tension

-• Improved sleep quality
+• Improve sleep quality

-• Pain relief
+• Give some pain relief

 My experience

-I lay my yoga mat on the floor, grabbed another blanket from the studio to use as a pillow and got myself as comfortable as possible, laying my own blanket over me.
+I lay my yoga mat on the floor, and grabbed another blanket from the studio to use as a pillow.
+Unfortunately, it was a freezing cold day outside, and the floor in the studio was concrete!
+Although there was supposed to be underfloor heating, I’m not sure it was working.
+But I got myself as comfortable as possible, laying my own blanket over the top of me.

 Would I do it again?

-9 Comments Add yours
+13 Comments Add yours

 1. C.A.
+Post's avatar C.A.
 Post says:

 As a believer in Jesus, we know Father created us to enjoy His creation, and there are many techniques for meditation and relaxation that can be helpful to turn our attention to the Creator.
 Maybe this will be more enjoyable when you get to summer’s weather, so the cold doesn’t ‘attack’ you from the floor. 😉 Enjoy.